LemonPy29/LemonPy29.github.io/pyro-adventures/preliminaries.md

 ---
 <link rel="stylesheet" href="/assets/css/main.css"/>

-The first chapter covers a lot of topics
+The first chapter has a bit of everything.

 ## Random Sums
 Suppose $\(X_n\)_{n\geq 1}$ is a sequence of idd non-negative integers random variables and let \\(N\\) be a random non-negative integer too which is independent of the sequence.